aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-eml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert OTT to EML?</h2>

+OTT (Open Text Template) is a file format used to create documents with a combination of text, images, and other objects.
+It is widely used for creating documents such as letters, invoices, and reports.
+EML (Email Message Format) is a file format used to store email messages.
+It is widely used by email clients such as Microsoft Outlook, Apple Mail, and Mozilla Thunderbird.
+Converting OTT to EML allows users to store their documents in an email format, which can be easily shared and accessed.

-For a Python developer, who is trying to add a OTT to EML conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EML format.
+<h2>How Aspose.Total Helps for OTT to EML Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that makes the conversion of OTT to EML easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EML format.
+This API helps developers to automate the conversion process and save time and effort.
+It also provides a wide range of features such as creating, editing, and converting documents, images, and emails.

 {{% /blocks/products/pf/feature-page-summary %}}